isomerpages/dis-dotc/news/life-at-dotc/_posts/2025-02-10-post-Inside DOTC: A Conversation with Foo Chi Fa.md

 (OGP), and finally, to DOTC.
 With a passion for building, breaking, and improving things, Foo shares his experiences, insights, and the occasional lighthearted take on the realities of engineering.</p>
-<p>Foo Chi Fa’s journey into software engineering wasn’t straightforward.
+<p>Chi Fa’s journey into software engineering wasn’t straightforward.
+Initially
-Initially studying business in polytechnic, he found its emphasis on soft skills unfulfilling.
+studying business in polytechnic, he found its emphasis on soft skills unfulfilling.
 Wanting to develop technical expertise, he pivoted to Computer Science at NUS, where his passion for programming flourished.</p>
-<p>Before his degree, Foo aspired to work in the public sector, believing
+<p>Before his degree, Chi Fa aspired to work in the public sector, believing
 it to be more meaningful than profit-driven enterprises.
 He signed on with military intelligence, leveraging data science for analytical operations.
 However, he soon realized that military intelligence was only tangentially related to software engineering and AI.</p>
-<p>After completing his degree, Foo transitioned to C4X to focus on software
+<p>After completing his degree, Chi Fa transitioned to C4X to focus on software
 engineering, where his passion for coding took center stage.
 From OGP, where he absorbed best engineering practices under Jean’s mentorship, he moved to DOTC, bringing back these practices and contributing to Pinpoint’s